Close Menu

 How can I prevent malaria in Tanzania?

 You can prevent malaria in Tanzania by taking antimalarial medication as prescribed by your doctor, wearing protective clothing and applying insect repellent, using a mosquito net or a screened-in room, and avoiding areas with high mosquito activity.
-(See Also: Is Tuscany Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is Yosemite Safe to Visit Right Now?
+The Latest Travel Update)

 What are the other health concerns in Tanzania?